visforvali/ws297y/alt-grading.md

 {: .important }
 > Low-stakes writing is scored on the basis of completion.
 Submissions that actively engage with the material and are unafraid of "getting things wrong" on the way to figuring things out are accepted for full credit.
 If I can't accept a submission for credit for substantive reasons, I'll DM you privately to let you know.
 >
-> In short: Unless you hear otherwise from me, you know your submission received full credit.
+> **In short: Unless you hear otherwise from me, you know your submission received full credit.**

 Low-stakes writing work, i.e. responses to writing prompts or team activities on Discord, asks you to briefly organize your thoughts about assigned texts and how they use various craft techniques to accomplish the aims of social justice and/or imagine more socially just futures.
-I also emoji react and/or reply to your posts to give you a sense of how I'm interpreting your contributions.
+I may also emoji react and/or reply to your posts to give you a sense of how I'm interpreting your contributions.

 Low-stakes writing that we do in class, i.e. discussion contributions, writing exercises, workshop critiques, etc. should be posted by the end of class unless stated otherwise.
-When you have low-stakes homework, you'll be asked to choose 1 prompt &mdash; from a rotating selection of the full list of [Writing Prompts](/ws297y/prompts) &mdash; and use it to guide your response to the materials for that week.
-Eligible prompts to choose from per week can be found on the [Calendar](https://visforvali.github.io/ws297y/#week-1---complicity-or-resistance).
+When you have low-stakes homework, you'll be asked to choose 1 prompt &mdash; from a rotating selection of the full list of [Writing Prompts](/ws297y/prompts){:target="_blank"} &mdash; and use it to guide your response to the materials for that week.
+Eligible prompts to choose from per week can be found on the [Calendar](https://visforvali.github.io/ws297y/#week-1---complicity-or-resistance){:target="_blank"}.

 Nothing in this class is busy work.
 Low-stakes work can be &mdash; is designed to be, even! &mdash; repurposed in your high-stakes projects, but you can't reuse the same pieces of writing across multiple assignments (unless the assignment asks you to scaffold or cumulatively build on them).